petrvanblokland/DesignDesignSpace/Site.md

 *How to develop criteria

 ### Case 2 Basic skills
 Painting of color/gray ranges.
-Material, proportions, ratio and contrast.
+Sketching with materials, proportions, ratio and contrast.

+Although much of your work may have digital outcome, actually making stuff opens up new directions, other points of view.

 ### Case 3 Sketching methods
 One week to fill a 100 page Moleskine sketchbook, design for a specific subject, context or design challenge.